2024 Croatia Open Umag

-The 2024 Croatia Open, also known as the Plava Laguna Croatia Open Umag for sponsorship reasons, was a men's tennis tournament played on outdoor clay courts.
+The 2024 Croatia Open Umag, also known as the Plava Laguna Croatia Open Umag (for sponsorship reasons), was a men's tennis tournament played on outdoor clay courts.
 It was the 34th edition of the Croatia Open, and an ATP 250 tournament on the 2024 ATP Tour.
 It took place at the International Tennis Center in Umag, Croatia, from 21 through 27 July 2024.
 Fourth-seeded Francisco Cerúndolo won the singles title.